mariusorani/mariusorani/README.md

 ## Hi there I'm Marius👋

-Certified IT Engineer, Blockchain and Senior Developer, developing Applications in Solidity and Fullstack.
-Experience in developing decentralized Blockchain applications using Ethereum and Hyper ledger.
+Certified Software Engineer, Blockchain and Senior Developer, developing Applications in Solidity and Fullstack.
 Experience in developing fullstack applications, with a strong focus on both front-end and back-end technologies, ensuring seamless user experiences and robust functionality.

 Artificial Intelligence devotee interested in Computer Vision, Deep Learning, Natural Language Processing and more.